hyperledger-labs/splice/docs/src/validator_operator/validator_upgrades.rst

 Technical Details
 -----------------

-The following section assumes that the validator node on the original synchronizer was deployed using the instructions in :ref:`k8s_validator`.
+The following section assumes that the validator node on the original synchronizer has already been deployed.

 .. _validator-upgrades-state: